-Breaking the news to your child that you have cancer is an emotional roller coaster and there are no absolute right or wrong ways to do it.
-It’s like so much of life and parenting — you do the best you can.
+There’s no easy way to tell anyone that you have cancer — but especially not your kids.
+Breaking the news can be an emotional roller coaster, and there are no absolute right or wrong ways to do it.
+Like so much of life and parenting, you just do the best you can.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-First, try to give yourself a little time before having the conversation when you break the news.
+First, it’s important to give yourself some time between learning the news yourself and sharing it with your kids.
 Allow yourself to process the news and get a handle on it before talking to your children.

 Other things to consider:

 There’s no definitively correct way to tell your children that you have cancer, but try to trust yourself.
 You know your kids best and what they can handle, so let your instincts be your main guide.

 “In general, it’s always important to give information truthfully and in a developmentally appropriate way,” Dr. Eshleman says.

 Dr. Eshleman delves deeper into each of these tips for talking to your kids about cancer.